 Historically, tenants provided property managers and owners with their social security number on a paper application.
 This information allowed the property representative to pull the credit and background.
 Today, we do not recommend this approach.

 For security and safety, it is better to have the tenant initiate the report through their own dashboard.
-Here is why:
+Here is why we believe this option is best:

 (1) Security -- In order for you to pull the tenant's credit, they must provide you with personally identifiable information.
 This is not secure, because they are giving you their social security number (SSN).
 You do not want the risk of holding someone else's SSN and other personally identifiable information.
 You do not want this information on a piece of paper or anywhere that is not encrypted.